dovecot/documentation/source/configuration_manual/mail_location/imapc/index.rst

      permanently assign ``UIDVALIDITY`` to an ``EXAMINEd`` mailbox, but assigned it for ``SELECTed`` mailbox.

+   ``no-qresync``

+     Disable the QRESYNC extension even if advertised by the IMAP server.
+     This can be used to work around a Zimbra bug where it doesn't send untagged OK [CLOSED] imap-resp-code when selecting a folder.

+     .. versionadded:: 2.3.22

    ``zimbra-workarounds``

      Fetch full message using ``BODY.PEEK[HEADER] BODY.PEEK[TEXT]`` instead of